lalqalandar310-prog/Syspulse-/README.md

 ## Pricing
  Price: $39 (One-time payment, lifetime license)
  Payment: Crypto (USDT / USDC)
- A detailed setup guide is included inside the downloaded ZIP file.
+ Money-Back Guarantee: If SysPulse doesn't work as described, you get a full refund within 7 days A detailed setup guide is included inside the downloaded ZIP file.

 ## How to Use